 Take the intestines of a cow.
 After slaughter, the value of a cow stomach is nil.
 In the Netherlands, the best-case scenario for its use is in dog food.

 What happens to the value, however, if the stomach becomes not a food product, but a designer bag or chair?
 Billie van Katwijk's project shows beauty in hidden and unexpected places, discovering new materials by taking a different look at what is already there.
 Van Katwijk studied the richness of textures and specific properties in each of the four parts of a cow’s stomach, and through a labour-intensive tanning process arrived at a collection of handbags with a unique aesthetic.
-Says the designer: “I hope that, seduced by its beauty, people are aware of it being a cow stomach and inspire a conversation about the value of under-appreciated and everyday materials.”
+Says the designer: “I hope that, seduced by its beauty, people are aware of it being a cow stomach and inspires a conversation about the value of under-appreciated and everyday materials.”

-Animal skin, cow intestine, cow stomach.
+Animal skin, cow intestine, cow stomach

 Studio Billie van Katwijk